prishanmu/CollegeMajors/README_template.md

 NOTE: Need not have 3 steps, but should have as many as are appropriate!

 ## In this repository:
+- CollegeMajors
-- Directory Name
+  - all-ages.csv
-  - File in directory
+  - recent-grads.csv
-  - File in directory
+- collegemajors.py
-- File name
+- SI507project_tools.py
-- File name
+- SI507project_tests.py

 ---
 ## Code Requirements for Grading
 Please check the requirements you have accomplished in your code as demonstrated.
-- [x] This is a completed requirement.
+- [ ] This is a completed requirement.
-- [ ] This is an incomplete requirement.
+- [X] This is an incomplete requirement.

 Below is a list of the requirements listed in the rubric for you to copy and paste.
 See rubric on Canvas for more details.

 ### General
-- [ ] Project is submitted as a Github repository
+- [X] Project is submitted as a Github repository
 - [ ] Project includes a working Flask application that runs locally on a computer
-- [ ] Project includes at least 1 test suite file with reasonable tests in it.
+- [X] Project includes at least 1 test suite file with reasonable tests in it.
 - [ ] Includes a `requirements.txt` file containing all required modules to run program
-- [ ] Includes a clear and readable README.md that follows this template
+- [X] Includes a clear and readable README.md that follows this template
 - [ ] Includes a sample .sqlite/.db file
-- [ ] Includes a diagram of your database schema
+- [X] Includes a diagram of your database schema
 - [ ] Includes EVERY file needed in order to run the project
 - [ ] Includes screenshots and/or clear descriptions of what your project should look like when it is working